-There was once a car so powerful and so aggressive that the officials determined it would be an unfair advantage on the NASCAR track.
-This car to many, was more than a car.
-In fact, it was a dominant powerhouse on four wheels and designed to own competition through every turn and straightaway at Daytona.
-It was the Dodge Charger Daytona, and enthusiasts remember those days.
+The Dodge Charger Daytona was once so powerful and so aggressive that officials determined it would be an unfair advantage on the NASCAR track.
+This car, to many, was more than a car; it was a dominant powerhouse on four wheels designed to own the competition through every turn and straightaway at Daytona.

 If 1969 was before your time, then you might not know the details behind the NASCAR ban and how the Dodge Charger Daytona became the most loved rebel of its time.

-Designed and named expressly for the Daytona 500
+Dodge Charger Daytona was designed and named for the Daytona 500

 Dodge assembled its best and brightest minds when it set out to produce a car that would dominate at the Daytona 500.
-The Charger Daytona was born, and its namesake reminded the competition that it was coming to do one thing — win Daytona.
+The Charger Daytona was born, and its name was intended to remind the competition that it was coming to do one thing: win at Daytona.

 What made the Dodge Charger Daytona such a powerhouse

-This beast earned the status of the infamous “aero” cars.
-It was a two-door model with a sheet metal cowl over the front grille and a 23-inch tall tail to reduce drag.
-Dodge configured two engines, including 426 HEMI V8 and the 440 Magnum V8.
+This beast earned status as an infamous “aero” car.
+It was a two-door model with a sheet metal cowl over the front grille and a 23-inch tall tail to reduce drag, per Kendall Dodge Chrysler Jeep Ram.
+Dodge configured two engines, the 426 HEMI V8 and the 440 Magnum V8.

-This monster supercar wasn’t just winning races; it was growing a fan base and breaking records, as well.
-With each win, Dodge Charger Daytona fans transitioned into full-fledged enthusiasts.
+This monster supercar didn’t just win races; it grew a fan base and broke records, as well.
+With each win — two in 1969 and four in 1970 — Dodge Charger Daytona fans transitioned into full-fledged enthusiasts.